fartem/crypto-tracker/README.md

 ## About

-Demo application with statistics of some cryptocurrencies.
+Demo app with statistics of some cryptocurrencies.

 ## API